 Here are some tips, skills and ways that people use to work with cravings and urges.
 It is important to remember that urges will pass and they will lose power, especially when you have handled them skilfully a few times.

 Don’t use for another hour… then another hour … Or don’t use for another 5 minutes, if an hour is too much.
 This puts a space between the urge and using – in this time the urge to use will decrease.

 Urge Surfing … Similar to the above.
 Notice the urge and surf it – notice it come, climb and subside…yes, it will pass.
 The average length of a craving is around 15 minutes.

 Pros and Cons… Do a quick stocktake of the pros and then the cons of using.
 Be sure to include the longer-term bigger picture.
-To not do so is denial of your truth.
+Not to do so is a denial of your truth.